Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-7.md

 # BlazorBindings.Maui - Preview 7

-Following MAUI Global Availability release, BlazorBindings.Maui is updated as well, adding a bunch of features and improvements.
-Take a look at [Get Started](../get-started.md) to check it out!
+Following the MAUI Global Availability release, BlazorBindings.Maui is updated as well, adding a bunch of features and improvements.
+Take a look at [Get Started](../get-started.md) page to check it out!

 ## Shell navigation with object parameters

-ShellNavigationManager is updated to support passing object parameters during navigation.
+ShellNavigationManager is updated to support passing object parameters during the navigation.
 ```xml
 @page "/beardetails"